• Home

 Starting the Game

-2. Goats are placed one by one on the board in successive
+2. The goats are placed one by one in successive turns.

-3. During the placement stage, goats cannot move; they only take positions.
+3. During the placement stage, goats do not move; they only occupy positions.

 Movement